bedrocklinux/bedrocklinux-website/markdown/faq.md

 ## {id="why\_name"} Why that name?

-Bedrock Linux does not do very much by itself; rather, it is the foundation upon which other Linux distributions are placed.
+Bedrock Linux does not do very much by itself; rather, it is the foundation upon which parts of other Linux distributions are placed.
 Initial ideas for a name were intent on reflecting this fact.
 Other proposed names included "Foundation Linux", "Frame Linux" and "Scaffolding Linux".
 The name chosen has nothing to do with the television show *The Flintstones*.

 ## {id="release\_names"} Where do the release names come from?